 \begin{proof} There is essentially only one reasonable way to prove this: we show that the two spectral sequences are induced by two equivalent cochain complexes with two equivalent filtrations.
 The spectral sequence~\eqref{eq:t_spec_seq} originates in the filtered complex~\eqref{eq:Gr_W^tB} with the~$F$--filtration from the chosen cellular structure on the space~$Y$.
 Since we are working over a field, we can choose an equivalence

-of cochain complexes, where the left hand side has zero differential.
+of cochain complexes, where the left-hand side has zero differential.
 This induces an equivalence

 of cochain complexes.
 The multiplicative structures which we have on both sides of~\eqref{eq:not_multiplicative} play no role because the tensor products are over the ground field~$K$.
-The equivalence~\eqref{eq:bar_equivalence} respects the~$F$--filtration, and therefore induces an isomorphism of spectral sequences from their~$\rmE_1$ pages on.
-The right hand side of~\eqref{eq:bar_equivalence} gives the spectral sequence~\eqref{eq:t_spec_seq}.
-The left hand side of~\eqref{eq:bar_equivalence} is obtained from the filtered cochain complex~$\rmC(Y)$, together with its cellular filtration~$F$, by applying the exact functor~\hbox{$?\mapsto\overline{\rmH}^\bullet(Z)^{\otimes-t}\otimes?$}.
-The spectral sequence of the left hand side is, therefore, obtained from that of the cochain complex~$\rmC(Y)$ with respect to the~$F$--filtration by applying the same functor, as claimed. \end{proof}
+The equivalence~\eqref{eq:bar_equivalence} respects the~$F$--filtration, and, therefore, induces an isomorphism of spectral sequences from their~$\rmE_1$ pages on.
+The right-hand side of~\eqref{eq:bar_equivalence} gives the spectral sequence~\eqref{eq:t_spec_seq}.
+The left-hand side of~\eqref{eq:bar_equivalence} is obtained from the filtered cochain complex~$\rmC(Y)$, together with its cellular filtration~$F$, by applying the exact functor~\hbox{${?}\mapsto\overline{\rmH}^\bullet(Z)^{\otimes-t}\otimes{?}$}.
+The spectral sequence of the left-hand side is, therefore, obtained from that of the cochain complex~$\rmC(Y)$ with respect to the~$F$--filtration by applying the same functor, as claimed. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{thm:LS_is_short}] The spectral sequence for the cochain complex~$\rmC(Y)$ with respect to any cellular filtration~$F$ degenerates from its~$\rmE_2$ page on because the~$\rmE_1$ page is concentrated in its zeroth row.
 Applying any exact functor to it yields another spectral sequence that also degenerates from its~$\rmE_2$ page on.
-As we have seen in Proposition~\ref{prop:apply_exact_first}, when we apply the exact functor~\hbox{$?\mapsto\overline{\rmH}^\bullet(Z)^{\otimes-t}\otimes?$}, we get the spectral sequence~\eqref{eq:t_spec_seq}.
+As we have seen in Proposition~\ref{prop:apply_exact_first}, when we apply the exact functor~\hbox{${?}\mapsto\overline{\rmH}^\bullet(Z)^{\otimes-t}\otimes{?}$}, we get the spectral sequence~\eqref{eq:t_spec_seq}.
 Therefore, this spectral sequence has to degenerate from its~$\rmE_2$ page on, too.

 If the space~$Y$ in question is~$K$--minimal, then we have a cellular structure on it such that the spectral sequence for the cochain complex~$\rmC(Y)$ with respect to that cellular filtration~$F$ degenerates already from its~$\rmE_1$ page on, and the same argument as in the first part of the proof implies that the spectral sequence~\eqref{eq:t_spec_seq} does so, too. \end{proof}